TUDelft-MUDE/book/book/numerical_methods_for_PDEs/diffusion_equation.md

 $$\frac{\partial T}{\partial x} (m\Delta x,t) \approx \frac{T_{m+1/2}(t) - T_{m-1/2}(t)}{\Delta x}$$ (cdf2)

 which is central differences using *single* grid size.
 However, the quantities $T_{m\pm1/2}$ are not defined on the grid.
-In fact, there locations are in between the grid points and are called midpoints.
+In fact, there locations are in between the grid points and are called **midpoints**.
 Hence, they must be computed by means of **linear interpolation**, as follows

 $$